cchanche/avatar-upload/README.md

 ## Usage

-Copy your image library inside an `images` folder, and run :
+Copy your images inside an `input` folder, and run :

 ```bash
 $ npm start